Back in 2008 the Internet was a simpler place. Here’s how it broke down:

 So here are the anti-social rules for using social networks.

 The most important rule on the social networks is to work hard not to talk to anyone at all.
 Even if this is your core behavior it will be the case that you, being human, will occasionally let something leak out.
 If this happens always make that thing as context free as possible.
 Don’t express opinions.
 Don’t mention other people.
 For god’s sake never reply to your mentions.

 Other random things to never talk about on social media: work, family, work and family, politics, any subject matter requiring subtle thought or layers of meaning, anything you are angry about.
 It’s almost to the point where even things as vacuous as sports and pop culture need to be off limits (see Gamergate).

-The most stress I ever had online was when I called a writer on NY magazine a moron for writing a really moronic thing about "techies" in Silicon Valley.
+The most stress I ever had online was when I called a writer at some NY magazine a moron for writing a really moronic thing about “techies” in Silicon Valley.
 I have a short fuse when it comes to stereotyping people who are good with working with computers.
 The comment set off a seemingly unending stream of replies at various levels of invective.
 I think at that point and time I would also get emails whenever anyone mentioned or replied to me on twitter.
 Which made it even worse.
 Which leads to rule 2.

 Rule 2: No Notifications

 Unless the only way you will find out about an important death in the family is a social network notification, just turn them off.
 Jesus.
 What could possibly be important enough on twitter or Facebook for you to want your phone to make noise when it happens?
 Notifications are for text messages from the 10 people who might tell you someone important in your family has died.
 Otherwise leave them off.

 Of course if you happen to use twitter or facebook as the primary way to stay in contact with those 10 people then what can I say.
 I guess you have to leave the firehose on.

 I don’t really mean this literally.
 What I really mean is that you want to minimize the size of the initial wave front that the systems use to generate their transitive closure on you.
 This is what I do: